 The UK Gambling Commission has issued new guidelines to betting firms with tighter measures during the COVID-19 lockdown.
 The guidelines published on May 12th are put in place to ensure that casino players are protected from problem gambling.

 The new guidelines are issued for the COVID-19 outbreak specifically.
 The additional guidelines are put in place for remote operators during the pandemic lockdown.
-Overall these new measures focus on more communication with and overview of the casino players.
+Overall these new measures focus on more communication with and an overview of the casino players.
 This is to identify players who might be at risk of problem gambling.

 What are the Guidelines Saying?